-Due to the Coronavirus, the January 2021 Hiring Days will take place remotely.
-Program.
+Due to the Coronavirus, the June 2021 Hiring Days will take place remotely.
+Program to follow.

 The Fellay lab is a mostly computational group that applies large-scale genomic and bioinformatic approaches to explore the impact of genetic variation on immune parameters and host-pathogen interactions.